apache/trafficcontrol/docs/source/api/federations_id_deliveryservices.rst

 Response Structure
 ------------------
 :cdn:   The CDN to which this :term:`Delivery Service` Belongs
-:id:    The integral, unique identifier for the Deliver Service
+:id:    The integral, unique identifier for the :term:`Delivery Service`
 :type:  The routing type used by this :term:`Delivery Service`
 :xmlId: The 'xml_id' which uniquely identifies this :term:`Delivery Service`